-Over 25 years ago, North Bay Bavarian was one of the first BMW speciality service shops in the Santa Rosa area.
-Today, North Bay Bavarian continues its reputation as the original Bavarian Motor Works (BMW) repair facility in Santa Rosa, proudly serving the North Bay area of San Francisco.
+Over 25 years ago, North Bay Bavarian became one of the first BMW specialty service shops in the Santa Rosa area.
+There’s a reason our shop is still the foremost Bavarian service shop in the area–our professionalism and know-how.
 Many clients ask us what Bavarian Service means.
-Bavarian Service from North Bay Bavarian is our high-standard level of service that strives to match the excellence level you would find in a Bavarian Motor Works factory.
-To illustrate our point, here are some key points that you should know about our founder, Rick Row, of North Bay Bavarian:
+Bavarian Service from North Bay Bavarian is our way of providing the same high-end service you would find in a Bavarian Motor Works factory.
+Here are some things you should know about the founder, Rick Row, and his expert staff:

-- The main focus at North Bay Bavarian is on thoroughness, perfection, and customer service.
+- Our staff’s main focus is on thoroughness, perfection, and customer service.

 For all of us who love our BMWs, here are some interesting factoids you may find interesting:

 - BMW stands for Bayerische Motoren Werke, or in English, Bavarian Motor Works.